HuthTV/BO2-Zombies-Auto-Timer/README.md

 * In Layout Editor, open Layout Settings and select Scriptable Auto Splitter tab.
 Point ```Script Path:``` at BO2timer.asl
 * Make sure any timer and split components in your layout have the setting ```Timing Method: Game Time```

-The timer should now work with BO2 Plutonium or Redacted :smile:
+The timer should now work with BO2 Plutonium or Redacted.
+You might need to restart livesplit and or bo2 for it it work.

 ## Known issues
 The timer starts when round 1 begins.
 On MotD, round 1 won't start until several seconds after leaving afterlife.
 Thus the timer will be approximately 10 seconds slow depending on how long one remains in afterlife.